-At Pantip, you will find everything from well-known electronic brands and shops as iStudio and iShop (3rd floor), Nikon, Sony, Samsung, and Canon.
-But you will also find not so legal small stalls selling pirate copies of movies, TV series, games, and software.
-Pantip has an entire floor just for mobile phones, phone accessories and mobile repair.
-Espen got his cracked iphone screen fixed here and it was smooth, quick, cheap, and his iphone worked perfectly afterwards.
+At Pantip, you can find everything from serious well-known shops as iStudio and iShop (3rd Floor), Nikon, Sony, and Canon, to not-so-legal small stalls selling pirate movies, TV series, games, and software.
+In addition, this center has an entire floor just for mobile phones, phone accessories, and mobile repair.
+Pantip Plaza has a total of five floors.

-- How to get to Pantip: Skytrain to Chit Lom BTS station, and walk (a 15-min walk).
-Or take a tuk-tuk or taxi.
+- How to get to Pantip Plaza: Sky train to Chit Lom BTS station, and walk (a 15-min walk).
+Or take a tuk-tuk.

 Central Chitlom is located just next to the Chit Lom Skytrain BTS Station.
-It has seven floors and straightforward design and layout of each floor.
+It has seven floors and a straightforward design and layout of each Floor.

-Each floor is a big open space with the different brands having its own area with no walls between them.
-The first floor is all about perfumes, cosmetics, jewelry, and handbags.
-It has brands such as Mulberry, Marc by Marc Jacobs, Dior and Louis Vuitton.
+Each floor is a big open space with the different brands having their own area with no walls between them.

-At the 4th floor, you can find a good selection of high-quality Thai souvenirs like silk and beauty products made in Thailand.
-This is among my favorite shopping centers in Bangkok, as it has some of my favorite brands.
-The shoe floor is great, with a large selection of international shoe brands!
+Central Chitlom is among my favorite shopping centers in Bangkok, as it has some of my favorite brands.
+In addition, the shoe floor is excellent, with a large selection of international shoe brands.

-Chitlom has a nice and relaxed vibe, and all floors are airy and open spaced with the different brands spread out with no walls between them.
+Chitlom has a friendly and relaxed vibe, and all floors are airy and open-spaced with the different brands spread out with no walls between them.
 It is easy to orientate and find your way around.
 Peaceful, chilled, and not so crowded and noisy as Paragon and Central World.

-It also has some nice and cozy restaurants and cafes, like Greyhound which has delicious cakes!
-Its food court on the 7th floor is good and popular, also among Thais.
+It also has some excellent and cozy restaurants and cafes.
+One of them is Greyhound, which has delicious cakes!
+Its food court on the 7th Floor is great and popular among Thais.

-Chitlom does not have a cinema or other entertainment, so what you get here is pure shopping.
+Chitlom does not have a cinema or other entertainment, so pure shopping is what you get here.